Ebiroll/qemu_esp32/README.md

 It will also list current location of the $pc
 Take care that because of how the Xtensa core works, the leftmost digit of the hex number may be off and you have to manually correct it to '4'.
 For example, for $pc = 0x800820a2, you would want to look up 0x400820a2. list *0x400820a2, then you can see what the ipc0 thread is doing.
---terminating-- , in this example it is empty, no threads are terminating.
+Note that --terminating-- , in this example it is empty, no threads are terminating.

 ```
 (gdb) freertos_show_threads